cloudarxiv/flyt/README.md

 ## Acknowledgments
-This work was done in Synerg Lab at IIT Bombay with support from IBM Research, India.
+This work was done at the [SynerG Lab](https://www.cse.iitb.ac.in/synerg/) of Department of Computer Science and Engineering of IIT Bombay with support from IBM Research Lab, India.